 The case of the missing mast

-The first edition of the Philip’s Chart of the Stars showed a southern constellation called Malus, the mast (below left).
+The first edition of the Philips’ Chart of the Stars showed a southern constellation called Malus, the mast (below left).
 This had been suggested in 1844 by John Herschel as a subdivision of the ancient Greek figure Argo Navis, the ship of the Argonauts.
 Herschel intended Malus to replace an invention of the French astronomer Nicholas Louis de Lacaille called Pyxis, the compass, but his proposal gained little support, and Pyxis rather than Malus was adopted by the International Astronomical Union in its list of 88 official constellations in 1922.
 Hence its inclusion on the Philip’s chart of 1940, along with the name Argo Navis, was an anachronism.

 When the chart was redrawn in 1957 the name Malus was replaced by Pyxis (below right), although the label for Argo Navis remained.
-Note also various differences in the linking lines between stars, as well as some additional labelling on the newer chart and the inclusion of two additional star clusters, M41 in Canis Major and M46 in northern Puppis.
+Note also various differences in the black linking lines between stars, as well as some additional labelling on the newer chart and the inclusion of two additional star clusters, M41 in Canis Major and M46 in northern Puppis.

 One other rather curious item that bears Tancock’s name was a device called the Astroglobe, a form of celestial globe devised in conjunction with the engineer Kenneth Neal Monro (1879–1952).
-Monro and Tancock received a provisional patent for it in 1935 and the globe was produced for sale by Philip’s before World War II.
+Monro and Tancock received a provisional patent for it in 1934 and the globe was produced for sale by Philip’s before World War II.
 An example of it is held by the Science Museum in London.

-According to a review in the Journal of the British Astronomical Association in 1936, the Astroglobe consisted of a glass sphere which could be half-filled with a coloured liquid to represent the observer’s horizon.
-The equator, ecliptic, and main star groups were depicted on the globe’s surface. ’All the simpler problems of spherical trigonometry can be solved graphically by this globe,’ the review stated.
+The Astroglobe consisted of a glass sphere 6 inches in diameter which could be half-filled with a coloured liquid to represent the observer’s horizon.
+The equator, ecliptic, and main star groups were depicted on the globe’s surface. ’All the simpler problems of spherical trigonometry can be solved graphically by this globe,’ explained a review in the Journal of the British Astronomical Association in 1936.
+A more detailed guide to using the device was given in the February 1936 edition of the British monthly magazine Practical Mechanics.
 The Astroglobe seems to have been inspired by Tancock’s simple model of the celestial sphere that was described and illustrated in his book The Elements of Descriptive Astronomy.